california-energy-commission/MIDAS/Transition-Guide.md

             print(f"{issue['type']} [{issue['code']}]: {issue['message']}")
 ```

-**Important:** Jobs are retained for 24 hours.
+**Important:** Jobs are retained for 1 week.
 If you do not poll within that window, the job record is deleted.
 Store the `jobID` persistently if you need it for reconciliation.

 ---